 Sudan - Upper Nubia, The Edge of Empire

-- The pyramids of Meroe set in beautiful desert
+- The pyramids of Meroe in a beautiful desert location

 - The friendliest, most hospitable people

 Sudan’s Nile Valley, Upper Nubia, abounds with impressive remains of the Egyptian and Kushite empires.
 A crossroads between Africa and the Mediterranean world for millennia, explore Nubia’s unique fusion of local and Egyptian art and religion.
-From Kerma, capital of the first Kushite kingdom, through the great temples at Soleb and Sedeinga, to the UNESCO sites of Gebel Barkal and Meroe.
+From the UNESCO sites of Gebel Barkal and Meroe through the great temples at Soleb, to Kerma, capital of the first Kushite kingdom.

-Day 4 El Kurru, Nuri – Explore the pyramids and temples of UNESCO Jebel Barkal.
-Visit the Kushite royal cemetery at El Kurru and the pyramids and royal cemeteries at Nuri.
+Day 7 Nuri, El Kurru – Explore the pyramids and temples of UNESCO Jebel Barkal.
+Visit the Kushite royal cemetery at El Kurru and the pyramids and royal

-Day 6 Sesibi, Soleb, Seddeinga – Cross the Nile for the temple of Sesibi, dating to the time of the ‘heretic pharaoh’.
-On to the temple of Soleb built by Amenhotep III, the best preserved of Sudan's Egyptian temples, and Sedeigna.
+Day 9 Sai Island, Soleb, Tombos – Drive north to the small village of Abri and take a ferry across the Nile to the Island of Sai to visit it’s Ottoman fort, medieval church and Kushite cemetery.
+On to the temple of Soleb built by Amenhotep III, the best preserved of Sudan’s Egyptian temples.

 If you like this tour but our specific tour dates don't suit you we can arrange the same itinerary or similar on a tailor-made basis, please contact us to discuss.